Report

 Welcoming Schools is grateful for the collaborative efforts of our current partners:

-Thank you to HRC Foundation Senior Vice President, Jay Brown and HRC Senior Director of Programs and Partnerships, Ellen Kahn for their leadership in guidance.
+A special thank you to HRC Foundation Senior Director of Programs and Partnerships, Ellen Kahn for her leadership and guidance.

 Thank you to the finance team for being such strong partners with us to ensure our fee for service model thrives, and to general counsel for their leadership and guidance with all things related to our contracts and intellectual property.